blucap/EEA_Python_Primer/README.md

 ## Delivery

 This is an online course.
 The first sessions will be asynchronous, with one final live session Q&A. Subsequent sessions will be taught interactively.
-Subsequent sessions will be taught interactively.
 The interactive part comprises of five live sessions via Zoom.
 There will be groups assignments that will be discussed in Zoom breakout rooms.

 ## Course schedule